Author + information

 - Emanuel Kanal, MD§§,

-- Evera MRI Study Investigators
+- on behalf of the Evera MRI Study Investigators

 - ∗Division of Cardiology, Medical University of South Carolina, Charleston, South Carolina